posm/posm-build/README.md

 ## POSM Cloud

 POSM runs in the cloud!
-To prepare a suitable instance, provision a virtual server running **Ubuntu 14.04** and ensure that you either have `root` or `sudo` access.
+To prepare a suitable instance, provision a virtual server running **Ubuntu 18.04** and ensure that you either have `root` or `sudo` access.
 8GB of RAM is recommended, although we've seen success with 4GB (and less may be necessary depending what you're doing).
-10GB of disk space should be sufficient.
+10GB of disk space should be sufficient, but more is welcome if you're going to incorporate SuperPOSM capabilities.

 Before installation, you should choose a domain name and host to use to access your new POSM and configure it with your DNS provider.
 If you don't do this, you won't be able to access the